-We will make a standard coverage decision on Medicaid drugs within 72 hours after you asked.
+We will make a standard coverage decision on Medicaid or Medicare Part B prescription drugs within 72 hours after you asked we receive your request.

-We will make a standard coverage decision on all other services and items within 14 calendar days after you asked.
-If we don't give you our decision within 14 calendar days, you can appeal.
+We will make a standard coverage decision on all other services and items within 10 calendar days after you asked.
+If we don't give you our decision within 10 calendar days (or 72 hours for a Medicare Part B prescription drug), you can appeal.

-→ You or your provider can ask for more time, or we may need more time to make a decision.
+You or your provider can ask for more time, or we may need more time to make a decision.
 If we need more time, we will send you a letter telling you that we need to take up to 14 more calendar days.
 The letter will explain why more time is needed.
+We can't take extra time to give you a decision if your request is for a Medicare Part B prescription drug.